 A small percentage of CFA charterholders are financial advisors, helping clients make decisions about investments, tax laws, and insurance product selection.
 On average, they earn a median base salary of $110,000.

 Although earning the CFA designation does not guarantee you a job or a top position at a firm, it can make a difference when an employer is deciding between two otherwise equally qualified candidates.
 In that situation, the CFA charter could be your competitive advantage.
-Passing the CFA Program exam is your first step in earning the charter, and our CFA Program Exam study package can help.
+Passing the CFA exam is your first step in earning the charter, and our CFA exam study package can help.

 Have your voice heard as a published guest writer in our blog.